 We will also visit the grand King Abdullah Mosque and end the day by witnessing the gorgeous sunset in Amman.

-You can explore the ruins of the entire city packed with temples of Greek Gods, gates, agoras and theatres.
-Entering into the main entrance, you will come across the City Wall and South Gate, a monumental arch standing on the southern side of the city.
+You can explore the ruins of the entire city packed with temples of Greek Gods, gates, agoras, and theatres.
+Entering into the main entrance, you will come across the City Wall and South Gate, a monumental arch standing on the city's southern side.

-On entering you will find yourself inside the Oval Plaza, connecting the Sanctuary of Zeus with the major street of Jerash.
-The columns and plaza you will see here date back to 2nd century AD, whereas the paving was done around 4th century AD.
+On entering, you will find yourself inside the Oval Plaza, connecting the Sanctuary of Zeus with the major street of Jerash.
+The columns and plaza you will see here date back to the 2nd century AD, whereas the paving was done around the 4th century AD.

-Other major landmarks to see here include the North Theatre, South Theatre, Great Temple of Zeus, Hadrian's Arch and the Hippodrome.
+Other major Asian landmarks to see here include the North Theatre, South Theatre, Great Temple of Zeus, Hadrian's Arch, and the Hippodrome.

 While visiting Jerash from Amman, visit the Al Ma’wa Nature & Wildlife Sanctuary.
 It is a great place to visit for wildlife and nature lovers.
 Located 20 minutes from Jerash, it was built as a collaboration by Four Paws and Princess Alia Foundation in 2011.